ronnydacosta7/SearchFlight/README.md

 ## Search Flight Traveloka
-This code is for mobile application And have one test case only: Search Flight
+This code is for mobile application And has only one test case: Search Flight

 Tools and technology used: